Zenaida dove: Breeding and nesting

-The Zenaida dove breeds throughout the Caribbean and the tip of the Yucatán Peninsula, an example habitat being in the Petenes mangroves.
-It was reported by John James Audubon to breed in the Florida Keys, but there are only three verifiable records from Florida.
-It is found in a variety of open and semi-open habitats.
-Its mournful cooOOoo-coo-coo-coo call is similar to the call of a mourning dove, but faster in pace.

-The bird is resident and abundant over much of its range.
-Zenaida doves are commonly hunted as a game bird.

 Diet

 These birds forage on the ground, mainly eating grains and seeds, sometimes also on insects.
 Zenaida doves frequently feed close to water.
 They often swallow fine gravel to assist with digestion, and will also ingest salt from mineral rich soils or livestock salt licks.
 It is thought the salt aids in egg formation and/or production of pigeon milk.

+In culture

+The Zenaida dove is the national bird of the British Overseas Territory of Anguilla, in the northeastern Caribbean, where it is locally known as "turtle dove".
+Zenaida doves are commonly hunted as a game bird.